viamrobotics/docs/docs/program/apis/data-client.md

   ]
 ---

-The data client API allows you to upload and retrieve data to and from the [Viam app](https://app.viam.com) directly.
+The data client API allows you to upload and retrieve data to and from the [Viam app](https://app.viam.com).

 {{% alert title="Support Notice" color="note" %}}

 Data client API methods are only available in the Python SDK.